nicknovitski/tabletop/README.markdown

 Rolls are very much under construction and their API is in flux, but they allow you to automate randomly determining results in a variety of ways.

-Rolls have a lot of options, described in detail in the rubygems documentation.
+Rolls have a lot of options, described in detail in the documentation.
 But let's take a simple example from one of my favorite games, Apocalypse World.

 >When you open your brain to the world’s psychic maelstrom, roll+weird.
 On a hit, the MC will tell you something new and interesting about the current situation, and might ask you a question or two; answer them.
 On a 10+, the MC will give you good detail.
 On a 7–9, the MC will give you an impression.